reidmorrison/rocketjob/docs/guide.md

   end
 end
 ~~~

+#### Example

-Example, a job that can be run at regular intervals, and can also be used to run on an ad-hoc basis:
+A job that can be run at regular intervals, and can also be used to run on an ad-hoc basis:

 ~~~ruby
 class ReportJob < RocketJob::Job